 How to Make Probes

-There’s nothing worse than doing the demolition of a bathroom and then realizing that the design is going to have to change because something that no one expected is in the floor or the walls.
+There’s nothing worse than demolishing a bathroom and then realizing that the design will have to change because something that no one expected is in the floor or the walls.

 Every builder has been through that.
-And everyone has their favorite horror-story about starting a job and then having to stop for a month while a new design and budget for the bathroom remodel design was worked out.
+Everyone has their favorite horror story about starting a job and then having to stop for a month while a new design and budget for the bathroom remodel design were being worked out.

 You can avoid these nasty surprises the same way that builders do: make some probes.